MatSim91/Milestone-Project-3-Equations-and-Math/README.md

 -   ## Design
     -   ### Colour Scheme

         - The Colour Scheme was carefully chosen to provide a neutral and not so flashy website to the User.
-As several famous scientists lived in a century where color photography was not yet invented (prior to 1907) the pallete was chosen to show that scientific history is old and it comes a long way.
+As several famous scientists lived in a century where color photography was not yet invented (prior to 1907) the palette was chosen to show that scientific history is old and it comes a long way.
 I didn't want to make the website colors to stand out more than the scientist's pictures.

-        - [Coolors](https://coolors.co/000000-ffffff-727272-e9e9e9-546e7a) was used to choose the color pallete.
+        - [Coolors](https://coolors.co/000000-ffffff-727272-e9e9e9-546e7a) was used to choose the color palette.

         - The main colors used were: Black [#000000], White [#FFFFFF], Sonic Silver [#727272], Platinum [#E9E9E9] and Cadet [#546E7A].